The Hero's Farewell: Plot

-Lady Prudence brings Mr. Gerald Maitland, a famous actor, to 165, Eaton Place after German bombing has destroyed many of the prominent houses in London, and persuades Richard to hold a series of historical tableau, entitled The Hero's Farewell, in aid of the Red Cross.
-Lady Prudence knows that Hazel would never agree, she has used the opportunity of Hazel being in Eastbourne.
-Lady Prudence and Gerald Maitland then organise the tableau, with tableaux of "Anthony and Cleopatra", "Lord Nelson and Lady Hamilton" and "Columbus and Queen Isabella".
-Georgina is home on leave and she is chosen to portray Florence Nightingale, while Ruby is to portray a Belgian peasant girl with Lady Prudence as a German officer.
-Lady Prudence asks Hudson to wear a kilt to show in the guests, but he refuses to.
+Lady Prudence brings Mr. Gerald Maitland, a famous actor, to 165 Eaton Place after German bombing has destroyed many of the prominent houses in London, and persuades Richard to hold a series of historical tableaux, entitled The Hero's Farewell, in aid of the Red Cross.
+Since Lady Prudence knows Hazel would never agree, she takes advantage of Hazel's being in Eastbourne to plan the event.
+Lady Prudence and Gerald Maitland present tableaux of "Anthony and Cleopatra", "Lord Nelson and Lady Hamilton", and "Columbus and Queen Isabella".
+Georgina is home on leave and is chosen to portray Florence Nightingale, while Ruby is to portray a Belgian peasant girl with Lady Prudence as a German officer.
+Lady Prudence asks Hudson to wear a kilt to show in the guests, but he refuses.

-Meanwhile downstairs, Mrs Bridges and Ruby go to a "War Cooking" lecture after pressure from Mr Hudson.
+Meanwhile, Mrs Bridges and Ruby go to a "War Cooking" lecture after pressure from Mr Hudson.
 Mrs Bridges starts to make meals from leftovers, including "Win the War Pie", much to everyone's distaste.

 At the dress rehearsal for the historical tableaux, an air raid strikes and Ruby becomes hysterical.
-The whole household goes down to the basement, while Hudson goes out in his role as a special constable.
-When he comes back, he faints having been hit by a piece of shrapnel and goes to hospital.
+The whole household takes shelter in the basement, while Hudson goes out as a special sergeant.
+When he comes back, he faints, having been hit by a piece of shrapnel and goes to hospital.
 The day after the raid, a telegraph arrives; James is "missing believed killed".